Alex Kirilloff Player Props: Twins vs. Orioles

 Orioles Pitching Rankings

+- The Orioles pitching staff ranks sixth in MLB with a collective 9.4 strikeouts per nine innings.

-- The Orioles' 4.34 team ERA ranks 18th among all MLB pitching staffs.
+- The Orioles' 4.30 team ERA ranks 17th among all league pitching staffs.

-- The Orioles rank 20th in baseball in home runs allowed (98 total, 1.2 per game).
+- Orioles pitchers combine to allow 99 total home runs at a rate of 1.2 per game (to rank 20th in baseball).

+- Irvin (1-3 with a 7.18 ERA and 27 strikeouts in 26 1/3 innings pitched) gets the start for the Orioles, his seventh of the season.

-- In his most recent time out on Sunday, the right-hander threw seven innings against the Seattle Mariners, allowing two earned runs while surrendering two hits.
+- The left-hander last pitched on Monday against the Cincinnati Reds, when he threw three innings, allowing one earned run while giving up three hits.

-- In 14 games this season, the 26-year-old has amassed an ERA of 3.75, with 8.4 strikeouts per nine innings.
-Opponents are hitting .244 against him.
+- The 29-year-old has an ERA of 7.18, with 9.2 strikeouts per nine innings, in eight games this season.
+Opponents are hitting .309 against him.

 © 2023 Data Skrive.
 All rights reserved.